Car rental Croatia

 - By ferry: There is a regular ferry service between various port cities in Croatia and Bari and Ancona in Italy.
 Bringing your rental car on the ferry may or may not be possible depending on the terms of ferry company, so make sure to check first.

 Top cities and places to visit

 - Zagreb.
 Croatia’s marvelous capital is full of modernity, history, and stunning architecture in equal measure.

 - Istria.
-The peninsula in the northwest of the country is a home of a distinct culture, beaches, and the charming town of Pula.
+The peninsula in the northwest of the country is a home of a distinct culture, beaches, and the charming towns of Pula and Opatija.

 - Slavonia.
 Croatia’s forested northeast offers more traditional way of life.
 Compared to other parts of the country, Slavonia has a more Central European feel.